KenKundert/emborg/doc/index.rst

 You should assure you have a backup copy of the encryption key and its passphrase in a safe place (run 'borg key export' to extract the encryption keys).
 This is very important.
-If the only copy of the encryption credentials are on the disk being backed up, then if that disk were to fail you would not be able to access your backups.
+If the only copy of the encryption credentials are on the disk being backed up and if that disk were to fail you would not be able to access your backups.
 I recommend the use of `SpareKeys
 <https://github.com/kalekundert/sparekeys>`_ as a way of assuring that you
 always have access to the essential information, such as your Borg passphrase